ralsina/hace/README.md

 Any variables in the environment when the Hacefile is loaded will also be in the environment.

+Hacé also supports automatic loading of environment variables from `.env` files.
+See the [Environment Variables Documentation](docs/src/environment.md) for detailed information about dotenv support.

 If you want to *unset* a variable, set it to `null`.
 If you want it set to an empty value, use `""`.